Sandeepjalui93/Sandeepjalui93/README.md

 - 👋 Hi, I’m @Sandeepjalui93
-- 👀 I’m interested in Software Engineering, Hardware Engineering, Embedded Systems, Machine Learning
+- 👀 I’m interested in Software Engineering, Machine Learning, Deep Learning, Computer Vision
 - 🌱 I’m currently learning MS in ECE from University of Florida
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me sjalui@ufl.edu

 <!---
 Sandeepjalui93/Sandeepjalui93 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.